kampersanda/goodname/README.md

 ## Web App

-[Web App](https://kampersanda.github.io/goodname/) is the easiest way to try this tool.
+The [Web App](https://kampersanda.github.io/goodname/) is the easiest way to try this tool.
+(This demo movie is at v0.1.1.)

 ![](./movies/demo.gif)